Frequently Asked Questions On Writing...

-Last summer I was lucky enough to have a writing studio built up the back of the garden.
-So my writing day begins by making a pot of tea and heading up through the garden to my studio.
+A few years ago I was lucky enough to be able to convert my kids' cubby into a writing studio.
+It sits nestled at the very back of the garden, so my writing day begins by making a pot of tea and heading up the winding path to my studio.
 Our garden is quite bushy and full of bird life - it is a wonderful way to leave all the daily jobs behind and get into my writing head space.

 My studio is where all my ideas sit and wait for me.
 I never do any research or other work up there, it is just for creating.
 Before I had my studio, I had the kitchen table, or the cupboard, or the floor next to the bed.
 Wherever it was, I would go there each day to the same space.
 There is something about having a 'Creative Only' space that immediately gets me into story writing mode.

 Question: Where do you find inspiration?